 Future physicians will need to do more than deliver high-quality care.
 To be effective in the modern health care system, they will need to possess the ability to lead teams and participate in positive change.

+Consortium schools are integrating leadership and teamwork training into curricula that will prepare today's medical students to become future leaders.
 Consortium schools are implementing new learning experiences in leadership, including identified leadership tracks that focus on hands-on experiential education, advanced coursework and learning exercises.

 This paper explores the interventions developed and implemented by the faculty at the Morehouse School of Medicine to enhance the academic success of their underrepresented in medicine (URM) students.
 To assess the outcomes of this work, the authors analyzed the MCAT scores and subsequent Step 1 scores of students in the graduating classes of 2009-2014.
 They also reviewed course evaluations, graduation questionnaires, and student and faculty interviews and focus groups.